 Find the cheapest multicar insurance quotes

 If you've more than one car in your household, then it may be worth getting them insured on one policy – this is known as multicar insurance.
-However, it's not always the cheapest option, so this guide tells you how to check and compare multicar and single-car policies to ensure you're not paying more than you need to.
+However, don't always think this is the cheapest option, so this guide tells you how to check and compare multicar and single-car policies to ensure you're not paying more than you need to.

 What is multicar insurance?

-The main reason for doing this is that it can be cheaper having two (or more) cars on the same policy than having each car on its own individual policy.
+Multicar insurance is a way to insure two or more cars on the same car insurance policy.
+The main reason for doing this is that it can be cheaper having two (or more) cars on one policy – with the same insurer – than having each car on its own individual policy.

-However, it's not clear-cut – sometimes multicar policies will be cheaper, and sometimes separate policies will be cheaper.
-Our guide takes you through it step by step so you can find the cheapest policies.
+However, it's not clear-cut – sometimes multicar policies will save you money, sometimes separate policies will be cheaper.
+Our guide takes you through it step-by-step so you can find the cheapest policies.

 MSE weekly email